platformatic/platformatic/docs/runtime/configuration.md

     - **`url`** (`string`) — The URL to send the telemetry to.
 Required for `otlp` exporter.
 This has no effect on `console` and `memory` exporters.
     - **`headers`** (`object`) — Optional headers to send with the telemetry.
 This has no effect on `console` and `memory` exporters.

+### `basePath`

+The base path for the Platformatic Runtime.
+Set it when your application is deployed under a subpath, for example, `/api`.
+The runtime will automatically strip the base path from the incoming requests.

 :::important
 OTLP traces can be consumed by different solutions, like [Jaeger](https://www.jaegertracing.io/).
 See the full list [here](https://opentelemetry.io/ecosystem/vendors/).
 :::